A new customer sees your company’s website, a post on social media or a testimonial from a satisfied client and reaches

-From there, set up that new lead on a series of autoresponder messages to supply them the information they need to maintain the relationship in the weeks and months, maybe even years, ahead.
+From there, set up that new lead on a series of automated messages to supply them the information they need to maintain the relationship in the weeks and months, maybe even years, ahead.

 What is an automated email series?

-I always like to describe autoresponders as the Ron Popeil “Set It and Forget It” of email marketing.
-Of course, you don’t really “forget it” but using an autoresponder creates one less daily task for you as a small business marketer.
+I always like to describe automated email series as the Ron Popeil “Set It and Forget It” of email marketing.
+Of course, you don’t really “forget it” but using an automated email series creates one less daily task for you as a small business marketer.

-An autoresponder is an automated series of email marketing campaigns that are sent to your subscribers in the order and frequency that you decide.
+An automated series of email marketing campaigns are sent to your subscribers in the order and frequency that you decide.

-To help you visualize, here’s a sample schedule for an email autoresponder.
+To help you visualize, here’s a sample schedule for an automated email series.
 It’s important to note that the order and timing of these email campaigns can and should be changed depending on how your audience receives and reacts to your messaging:

 - Welcome Email (within 24 hours) – A winning Welcome Email greets your leads and makes them feel as if they are a part of something bigger like a family or a team.
 Our recent blog post on writing a winning Welcome Email provides all the tips and tricks you need to make a lasting first impression.